Healthdirect Free Australian health advice you can count on.

 What is a lipoma?

 Lipomas can appear anywhere where you have fat cells and most commonly grow on the neck, chest, back, shoulders, arms and thighs.
-Sometimes lipomas grow inside the body and you may not be aware they are there.
+Sometimes lipomas grow inside the body, and you may not be aware they are there.

 What are the symptoms of lipomas?

-Lipomas are typically:
+Lipomas typically:

-• soft and 'doughy'
+• feel soft and 'doughy'

-• small (1cm) but can grow larger (5-10cm)
+• are small (1cm) but can grow larger (5 to 10cm)

-• moveable under the skin
+• can move under the skin

 When should I see my doctor?